SOUND ACCESS FOR ALL

-Understanding that the pedestrian network and light rail are two complementary components of the transportation system
+The pedestrian network and light rail must be complementary components of one transportation system.

-Sound Access for All builds upon successes of the past several years:
+Sound Access for All builds on the following successes:

-- Convinced the Sound Transit Board to adopt a system-wide Access Policy for Sound Transit 3 ballot measure.
+- We convinced the Sound Transit Board to adopt a system-wide Access Policy for Sound Transit 3 ballot measure.

-- Worked with policy makers to secure $35 million to fund a pedestrian and bicycle bridge over I-5 to connect thousands of North Seattle College students, faculty, and staff with the future Northgate Light Rail Station.
+- We worked with policy makers to secure $35 million to fund a pedestrian and bicycle bridge over I-5 to connect thousands of North Seattle college students, faculty, and staff with the future Northgate Light Rail Station.

-- Led coalitions across the region that support putting people first in the design of our Link light rail stations.
+- We led coalitions across the region that support putting people first in the design of our Link light rail stations

-Find out more about Sound Access for All™s exciting efforts at these following future light rail stations:
+Find out more about Sound Access for All’s past and existing efforts at the following Sound Transit light rail stations: